MrSco/voice2duneweaver/README.md

 - **API key errors**: Verify your Gemini API key is correctly set in the .env file
 - **Connection errors**: Ensure DuneWeaver is running and accessible at the URL specified in your .env file
 - **GPIO errors on Raspberry Pi**: Make sure you have the necessary permissions to access GPIO pins
+- **Service not starting**: Check the service logs using `sudo journalctl -u voice2duneweaver.service` or Event Viewer on Windows

 ## License